-QUESTION YES NO Do we ensure that teachers and teaching assistants have the necessary training to teach and support disabled pupils? ~ Are our classrooms optimally organized for disabled pupils? ✓ Do lessons provide opportunities for all pupils to achieve? ✓ Are lessons responsive to pupil diversity? ✓ Do lessons involve work to be done by individuals, pairs, groups and the whole class? ✓ - Are all pupils encouraged to take part in music, drama and physical activities? √ Do staff recognise and allow for the mental effort expended by some disabled pupils, for example using lip reading? √ Do staff recognise and allow for the additional time required by some disabled pupils to use equipment in practical work? ~ Do staff provide alternative ways of giving access to experience or understanding for disabled pupils who cannot engage in particular activities, for example some forms of exercise in physical activity? ~ Do we provide access to computer technology appropriate for students with disabilities? ~ Are school visits, including overseas visits, made accessible to all pupils irrespective of attainment or impairment? ✓ Are there high expectations of all pupils? ✓ 1 Do staff seek to remove all barriers to learning and participation? ✓
+QUESTION YES NO Do we ensure that teachers and teaching assistants have the necessary training to teach and support disabled pupils? ✓ Are our classrooms optimally organised for disabled pupils? - Where possible within the restrictions of the physical school building. √ Do lessons provide opportunities for all pupils to achieve? ✓ Are lessons responsive to pupil diversity? ✓ Do lessons involve work to be done by individuals, pairs, groups and the whole class? ✓ Are all pupils encouraged to take part in music, drama and physical activities? √ Do staff recognise and allow for the mental effort expended by some disabled pupils, for example using lip reading? ✓ Do staff recognise and allow for the additional time required by some disabled pupils to use equipment in practical work? ✓ Do staff provide alternative ways of giving access to experience or understanding for disabled pupils who cannot engage in particular activities, for example some forms of exercise in physical activity? ~ Do we provide access to computer technology appropriate for students with disabilities? √ Are school visits, including overseas visits, made accessible to all pupils irrespective of attainment or impairment? ✓ Are there high expectations of all pupils? ✓ Do staff seek to remove all barriers to learning and participation? ✓